wanglf19/MultiCapsNet/README.md

-##  MultiCapsNet: an interpretable deep learning classifier integrate data from multiple sources
+##  MultiCapsNet: a general framework for data integration and interpretable classification

 This repository contains the official Keras implementation of:

-**MultiCapsNet: an interpretable deep learning classifier integrate data from multiple sources**
+**MultiCapsNet: a general framework for data integration and interpretable classification**